Ä¢¹½ÊÓÆµ

 Sanderson is a somewhat small town located in the state of Florida.
 With a population of 7,520 people and just one neighborhood, Sanderson is the 236th largest community in Florida.

-When you are in Sanderson, you'll notice that it is more blue-collar than most other communities in America.
-36.89% of Sanderson鈥檚 employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sanderson is a blue-collar town, with 36.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sanderson is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Sanderson who work in law enforcement and fire fighting (13.68%), healthcare (8.33%), and maintenance occupations (7.78%).

 In Sanderson, however, the average commute to work is quite long.
 On average, people spend 35.68 minutes each day getting to work, which is significantly higher than the national average.